daniel-gomes-silva/CapstoneProject/README.md

+# Capstone Project

+A [prototype solution](https://github.com/daniel-gomes-silva/RAPTOR) for public transport trip planning from the passenger's perspective has been implemented, based on the RAPTOR algorithm.
+However, some routes may consider connections (transfers) through walking paths that are currently calculated using simple metrics such as Manhattan distance.
+These metrics **do not consider the actual paths** (streets, avenues, etc.) of an urban network, so distances and **travel times may deviate significantly** from the real world.
+The **aim** is to improve the current implementation of the RAPTOR algorithm by **integrating an efficient algorithm and data structure that allows for (pre-)calculating the best walking paths between two points of the calculated routes**, which is the objective of this project.
+These points can be geographic coordinates (latitude, longitude) defined by the passenger, or previously defined points of interest (e.g., bus or metro stops).

 ## Footpath Duration Calculation

 This project contains two C++ programs designed to calculate footpath durations between public transport stops (Metro and STCP) in Porto using the OSRM (Open Source Routing Machine) API.
 One version is **sequential** `footpathDuration.cpp`, and the other `footpathDurationOMP.cpp` leverages OpenMP for **parallel** processing to improve performance.
 Additionally, there is a `footpathDistance.cpp` program for calculating footpath distances.

 ### Introduction

-These programs interact with a local OSRM server to retrieve walking durations between various public transport stops.
-The goal is to create a comprehensive dataset of footpath travel times, which can be valuable for transport planning and analysis.
+These programs interact with a local **OSRM server to retrieve walking durations** between various public transport stops.
+The **goal** is to **create a comprehensive dataset of footpath travel times**, which can be valuable for transport planning and analysis.
+Additionally, the project includes tools to load this generated data into a **Redis cache**, enabling fast and efficient lookups for use in other applications.
 Currently, there are `85 Metro stops` and `2504 STCP stops`, resulting in a total of 2589 stops and 2589*(2588/2) = `3350166 unique pairs`.
 The sequential version processes requests one by one, while the parallel version uses OpenMP to send multiple requests concurrently, significantly reducing execution time for large datasets.

 ### How it Works (General)